 Wichita’s 150th birthday was in 2020 and people and organizations around the city participated with special safely-distanced celebrations (here and here and here, among others) and there was even a documentary.

 And can we just call it what it is?
 A sesquicentennial!!
 A word as fun to pronounce as it is to spell.

 In July, Wichita’s PBS affiliate, KPTS Channel 8, premiered the documentary KEEPER 150.
 It was an excellent local show – I really enjoyed watching it!
-It’s coming back for one more showing very soon!

 After watching it, I thought it would be a really fun family activity to try to find all of the Wichita Keepers on Parade.
 I have no idea (at the moment) who keeps track of all the locations of the mini-Keepers, but when I find out you’ll be the first to know!
 EDITED: Found them!
 Together Wichita has a super-convenient map with 35 Keepers on Parade locations.
 What a fun challenge it would be to visit all 35 – except that some of them are inside the lobbies of businesses, so maybe finding the ones outside is a better idea. 🙂